 Title and Organization:

-Raegan McDonald-Mosley is the chief medical officer of Planned Parenthood of Maryland.
-In this role, she supports and promotes quality sexual and reproductive health care for people in Maryland.
+Raegan McDonald-Mosley is the CEO of Power to Decide, a private, non-partisan, non-profit organization that works to ensure all people have the power to decide if, when, and under what circumstances to get pregnant and have a child.
 She also serves as co-director of Dr. Shalon’s Maternal Action Project, a nonprofit dedicated to supporting black people through pregnancy and childbirth to close the maternal morbidity and mortality gap.
 Previously, Raegan served as the chief medical officer of Planned Parenthood Federation of America and interim president & CEO of Planned Parenthood of Maryland.
 Raegan has participated in several international public health projects in Latin America and Sub-Saharan Africa.
 She is a graduated fellow of the Physicians for Reproductive Health Leadership and Training Academy.
 Raegan served on the board of directors for HealthCare Access Maryland and is an active member of her community.
+Raegan was a 2014 recipient of the Daily Record’s Leading Women Award as well as a 2016 recipient of Ebony Magazine’s Power 100 award.
 Raegan earned her bachelor’s degree in African Studies, graduating with highest honors from the University of North Carolina at Chapel Hill.
 She received her medical degree from the University of Pennsylvania School of Medicine and completed her postdoctoral training in obstetrics and gynecology at the New York University Medical Center.
-She also completed a specialized fellowship in family planning at Johns Hopkins University School of Medicine during which she obtained her Master’s in Public Health from the Bloomberg School of Public Health.
-Raegan was a 2014 recipient of the Daily Record’s Leading Women Award as well as a 2016 recipient of Ebony Magazine’s Power 100 award.
+She also completed a specialized fellowship in family planning at Johns Hopkins University School of Medicine during which she obtained her MPH from the Bloomberg School of Public Health.
 Raegan is a Fellow of the third class of the Health Innovators Fellowship and a member of the Aspen Global Leadership Network.